Nisseboy/Nils--Delicious-Settings/README.md

     callback: (newVal, oldVal) => {console.log(oldVal, newVal);},
     callbackFreq: "end", //if end, triggers callback when number changes or the slider is released, otherwise when number changes and every frame the slider is changed
   },
+  number: {
+    type: "number",
+    defaultValue: 0.75,
+    min: 0,
+    max: 1,
+    step: 0.01, //the precision the value is rounded to
+    maxDecimals: 2, //how many decimals the value can have
+    callback: (newVal, oldVal) => {console.log(oldVal, newVal);},
+  },
+  string: {
+    type: "string",
+    defaultValue: "Example",
+    maxLength: 10, //max length of the string
+    callback: (newVal, oldVal) => {console.log(oldVal, newVal);},
+  },
   radio: {
     type: "radio",
     defaultValue: "op.
 1",